katzwebservices/dsidxpress/readme.txt

 == Changelog ==

+= 1.1.37 =

+* Fixed issue where some result URLs with "locations" weren't loading.

 = 1.1.36 =

 * Added / updated some links in the intro notification after the initial plugin activation.